zac-scheiwe/sweeper/README.md

 Create a free AWS account: https://aws.amazon.com/free

 Sign in to the AWS console.
-In AWS Cloudshell, run the following code:
+In AWS CloudShell, run the following code to create the AWS resources required for sweeper.

     git clone https://github.com/zac-scheiwe/sweeper.git
     cd sweeper